yii2-tools/yii2-breadcrumbs-filter/README.md

 }
 ```

-### Best practices
+## Best practices

-You can unify site breadcrumbs navigation building in one class by extending [yii\base\Module](http://www.yiiframework.com/doc-2.0/yii-base-module.html).
+You can unify building of site breadcrumbs navigation by extending [yii\base\Module](http://www.yiiframework.com/doc-2.0/yii-base-module.html).
-It will guarantee what all modules in requested route receive their own breadcrumb record.
+It will guarantee what all modules in requested route gets their place in breadcrumbs widget.
 Example:

 ```PHP
 use yii\base\Module as BaseModule;